GitFather47/IEEE-login-page/README.md

 ## Deployment

 To deploy this project, the easiest method is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.
 You can follow the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for detailed instructions.

----

-Let me know if you'd like to add any more specific details or need further adjustments!